OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_to_62.rst

       oe-console oe:oxideshop-update-component:delete-module-data-from-database

-   After this step modules data should be removed from the database, modules functionality should not work anymore and all modules should have not active state.
+   After this step modules data should be removed from the database, modules functionality should not work anymore.

 5. Activate all configured modules which were previously active .
    On the command line, execute the :doc:`console command </modules/console>`: